Local Authority Exams Survey 2013-14

 - Ask round local schools to see if anyone is willing to let home educated young people sit exams.
 (This could initially be restricted to the same exams which are being taken by children at the school.)

-- Be proactive in engaging with schools and explaining what is involved, as Hampshire have done.
+- Be proactive in engaging with schools and explaining what is involved.
 Seek to understand barriers and challenges for schools and consider how these might be overcome.
 Follow up initial enquiries, don't just wait for positive responses.
 Could you start with a pilot?

 - Invite home educating families to a meeting to discuss access to exams